Learn how to use the Jump To On-Page SEO Hack to rank your web page for related search terms and earn more organic visibility and traffic.

 Google Search Engine Ranking Factors

-I’ve been in marketing for 25 years and building websites for previous 10 years and always included keyword research, content creation and on page optimisation as part of the site build.
+I’ve been in marketing for 25 years and building websites for the previous 10 years and always included keyword research, content creation and on-page optimisation as part of the site build.

-Also I worked with many start ups and clients who were not ready to invest search engine marketing.
+Also, I worked with many startups and clients who were not ready to invest in search engine marketing.

-I’ve learned from the best SEO experts, worked on improving my own search marketing every month, done continuous keyword research and used my own website as proof of results.
+I’ve learned from the best SEO experts, improved my search marketing every month, done continuous keyword research and used my website as proof of results.